Frequently Asked Questions (FAQ)

 Getting the COVID-19 vaccine will help keep you, your loved ones, and our community safe.
 Vaccines are the key to bringing this deadly pandemic to an end.

-Everyone ages 12 or older is currently eligible to receive the COVID-19 vaccine (individuals ages 12-17 may only receive the Pfizer BioNTech vaccine).
+Everyone ages 5 or older is currently eligible to receive the COVID-19 vaccine (individuals ages 5-17 may only receive the Pfizer BioNTech vaccine).
 To sign up for an appointment at Mason, click here or visit vaccinefinder.org to find an appointment outside of Mason.
+Please note, Mason is not able to vaccinate children younger than 12 years old.

 To view current availability and to sign up for an appointment at Mason, click here.